ph-rast/bmgarch/README.md

     #>    103 0.88 0.37 0.81 0.45  1.73 2154.06    1
     #>    104 0.89 0.39 0.81 0.45  1.81 1913.36    1
     #>    105 0.92 0.63 0.82 0.48  2.03 2054.87    1

+## Community Guidelines

+1. Contributions and suggestions to the software are always welcome.
+Please consult our [contribution guidelines](CONTRIBUTING.md) prior to submitting a pull request.
+2. Report issues or problems with the software using github's [issue tracker](https://github.com/ph-rast/bmgarch/issues).
+3. Contributors must adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

+## Acknowledgment
+This work was supported by the National Institute On Aging of the National Institutes of Health under Award Number [R01AG050720](https://reporter.nih.gov/project-details/9336761) to PR.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the funding agency.